Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 Tolkien makes a number of references to encounters between Tom Bombadil and Barrow-wights, in published and unpublished works.
 Within various drafts of The Lord of the Rings Tom is able to ward off the Barrow-wights, who either chase after or entrap the hobbits, through his spoken word, unspoken thoughts, action and the use of light.
 There are also references to Tom being on Middle-earth prior to the appearance of Barrow-wights, as in his comments to the hobbits:

-The final, published version, was briefer, though just as expansive:
+The final, published version of this paragraph was briefer, though just as expansive:

 But you are young and I am old.
 Eldest, that’s what I am.
 Mark my words, my friends: Tom was here before the river and the trees; Tom remembers the first raindrop and the first acorn.
 He made paths before the Big People, and saw the little People arriving.
 He was here before the Kings and the graves and the Barrow-wights.
 When the Elves passed westward, Tom was here already, before the seas were bent.
 He knew the dark under the stars when it was fearless – before the Dark Lord came from Outside.
 (The Lord of the Rings 129)

 The Barrow-wight episode in The Lord of the Rings is important in revealing to the hobbit party, and the readers, the deadly circumstances faced when the followers of Sauron are met.
-They learn much from their two or three days in the company of Tom Bombadil and Goldberry.
+The four hobbits learn much from their two or three days in the company of Tom Bombadil and Goldberry.
 Surviving death is probably their most valuable lesson.
-As a result of their resurrection they are empowered with the grace of God / Eru to proceed with the quest to destroy the One ring.
-The Tom Bombadil / Goldberry and Barrow-wight section of the narrative is therefore a vital part of the story, for without that grace, that Secret Fire, they would have failed at the outset, suffocated in the roots of Old Willowman, frozen in death by a Barrow-wight or captured and killed by Ringwraiths.
+As a result of their resurrection they are empowered with the grace of God / Eru to proceed with the quest to destroy the One Ring.
+The Tom Bombadil / Goldberry and Barrow-wight section of the narrative is therefore a vital part of the story, for without that grace, that Secret Fire, they would have failed at the outset, suffocated in the roots of Old Willowman, frozen in death by a Barrow-wight or captured and killed by Ringwraiths. to proclaim that Tom Bombadil played no significant role in the fate of the hobbits within The Lord of the Rings is to be ignorant of the truth as presented to us by author J.R.R.
+Tolkien.

 -----------------